-An individual must be referred to a substance abuse expert following a failure to comply with the Canadian Model for Providing a Safe Workplace: Alcohol and Drug Guidelines and Work Rule (the "Canadian Model").
-Once the individual is assessed by a substance abuse expert, recommendations are prepared and disclosed for the purpose of establishing expectations in accordance with the substance abuse expert's recommendations, entering into a post assessment agreement and supporting compliance with prescribed aftercare.
+An individual must be referred to a Substance Abuse Expert (SAE) following a failure to comply with the Canadian Model for Providing a Safe Workplace: Alcohol and Drug Guidelines and Work Rule version 5 (the "Canadian Model").
+Once the individual is assessed by a SAE, recommendations are prepared and disclosed for the purpose of establishing expectations in accordance with the SAE's recommendations, entering into a post assessment agreement and supporting compliance with prescribed aftercare.

-Pursuant to the Union's bylaws, after the Union becomes aware a member has violated the Canadian Model or tested non-negative on a site-access A&D test, the member must be assessed by a substance abuse expert and comply with the resulting recommendations as a condition of being eligible for future dispatches.
+Pursuant to the Union's bylaws, after the Union becomes aware a Member has violated the Canadian Model or tested non-negative on a site-access A&D test, the Member must be assessed by a SAE and comply with the resulting recommendations as a condition of being eligible for future dispatches.

-There are advantages to referring substance abuse expert recommendations to qualified third party professionals for administration on behalf of the Parties.
+There are advantages to referring SAE recommendations to qualified third party professionals for administration on behalf of the Parties.
 Third party professionals are positioned to offer a higher level of: